 Schouler may have tried to intimidate the mill girls by insisting they testify before the committee – something women had never done before.

 The mill girls, undaunted, told the committee of too-short meal breaks and dangerous air polluted by cotton dust and smoke from oil lamps.
 The committee took their testimony, visited the mills and talked to the mill agents.
 The committee finally concluded ‘the remedy is not with us.’
 The remedy was in ‘a less love for money, and a more ardent love for social happiness and intellectual superiority.’

 The furious mill girls accused the committee of ‘cringing servility to corporate monopolies.’
 They passed a resolution:

 That the Female Labor Reform Association deeply deplore the lack of independence, honesty and humanity in the committee to whom were referred sundry petitions relative to the hours of labor. – especially in the chairman of that committee; and as he is merely a corporation machine, or tool, we will use our best endeavors to keep him in the “city of spindles,” where he belongs, and not to trouble Boston folks with him.

 The fall election was coming up, and the mill girls made good on their threat.
 They worked hard to discredit Schouler.
-When the results were in, Schouler had lost.
-The mill girls thanked the voters for 'consigning William Schouler to the obscurity he so justly deserves.'
+When the results came in, Schouler had lost.
+The mill girls thanked the voters for ‘consigning William Schouler to the obscurity he so justly deserves.’
 Schouler then took his wrath out on Sarah Bagley in the pages of the Courier.